gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

 environments accessing very large files.

 > **Note**:
-> The number of bricks should be a equal to the stripe count for a
+> The number of bricks should be equal to the stripe count for a
 > striped volume.

 ![striped_volume](https://cloud.githubusercontent.com/assets/10970993/7412387/f411fa56-ef5f-11e4-8e78-a0896a47625a.png)